Military official charged with sexual assault - no not the same one as yesterday, a new one - The Beaverton

 Military official charged with sexual assault – no not the same one as yesterday, a new one

-These allegations against Edmundson should not be confused with the entirely separate recent complaints against Commander Danny Croucher, head of the Naval Fleet School Atlantic, for misconduct and inappropriate comments; nor is Edmundson to be mistaken for the completely distinctive Jonathan Hamilton, who assaulted a retired military officer even though his superiors said he was “a pretty good guy.”
+These allegations against Edmundson should not be confused with the entirely separate recent complaints against Commander Danny Croucher, head of the Naval Fleet Atlantic, for misconduct and inappropriate comments; nor is Edmundson to be mistaken for the completely distinctive Jonathan Hamilton, who assaulted a retired military officer even though his superiors said he was “a pretty good guy.”

 “We were dismayed to learn of the allegations against….
-Endmunschen,” said Department of National Defence spokesperson Daniel Le Bouthillier, trying to read the smudged handwriting on the back of his hand.
+Endmunschen,” said Department of National spokesperson Daniel Le Bouthillier, trying to read the smudged handwriting on the back of his hand.
 “The Canadian Forces National Investigation Service has laid charges as of INSERT DATE HERE, but we cannot comment any further because of THINK OF A GOOD REASON.”

 Edmundson is facing allegations of sexual assault that date back nearly 20 years; at the time, he was overseeing a naval officer training centre and unfortunately molding the behaviour and minds of young officers.